prestontw/bazel-rust-guided-experiment/src/stage-3.md

   file being written by the user.
   There are some other rules that accomplish this to varying degrees, like [npm packages with `bin` entries](https://bazelbuild.github.io/rules_nodejs/repositories.html#generated-macros-for-npm-packages-with-bin-entries).
-  `cargo-raze` could also fit in here---I might take another look at it and see if I can get it working.
+  `cargo-raze` might actually do this---I might take another look at it and see if I can get it working.

 > :facepalm: This has been fun, y'all.